neos/neos-development-collection/TYPO3.Neos/Documentation/References/NeosTypoScriptReference.rst

 :dimension: (optional, string): name of the dimension which this menu should be based on.
 Example: "language".
 :presets: (optional, array): If set, the presets rendered will be taken from this list of preset identifiers
+:includeAllPresets: (boolean, default **false**) If TRUE, include all presets, not only allowed combinations
 :labelExpression: (string) Eel expression used to render the item label if ``dimension`` is not set, by default renders the node label
 :renderHiddenInIndex: (boolean, default **true**) If TRUE, render nodes which are marked as "hidded-in-index"